 The Worst F1 Crashes

 Certain sports have always been associated with a high level of physical danger, and there can be no question that Formula One is one of them.
 While injuries and fatalities have declined drastically in frequency in recent decades, F1 will never be an entirely safe sport, given the inherent risks involved in piloting cars at high speeds in competition - check out this F1 preview for more info.
+Many of the worst crashes have taken place at Grand Prix events, whether the Spanish Grand Prix, Canadian Grand Prix or Abu Dhabi Grand Prix.

 We can therefore continue to expect crashes - and there’s no question that some of them down the years have been very spectacular and upset the Formula One betting odds.
 We therefore decided to have a look at just five of the biggest shunts to have affected the sport.
 And, if you fancy a flutter, make sure you check out the bookies' reviews before doing so.